jbmohler/fuzzyparsers/README.txt

 Changelog
 ---------
+* 0.8.0 - switch to MIT license because I couldn't figure out why I cared about GPL for this package.
+* 0.7.3 - locale month-day order issues fixed (thanks to Treeve for getting this started.
 * 0.7.2 - added doc-tests and "march 2012" date format; doc-test scripts
 * 0.7.1 - install fixes
 * 0.7 - overhaul of date parsing api to support relative dates (not necessarily